zixuzhuang/LabelMore/README.md

 ```
 The parameters of the training process can be referenced in `configs/mrnet.yaml`.

-You can find the corresponding experiment log and model file in the `results` folder after training.
+The corresponding experiment log and model file can be found in `results` after training.

 ### 3. Evaluate the segmentation result